 Kate Chopin House – National Historic Landmark

-This building was originally constructed in the early 1800s.
-Home of Alexis Cloutier, for whom Cloutierville was named, and later Kate Chopin, American author of Creole stories, it is an example of a raised Louisiana cottage illustrating French construction methods.
+This building was initially constructed in the early 1800s.
+Home of Alexis Cloutier, for whom Cloutierville was named, and later Kate Chopin, an American author of Creole stories, it is an example of a raised Louisiana cottage illustrating French construction methods.
 The structure represents a typical house used in small rural communities by Creoles.
 The complex includes a restored blacksmith shop, a building that served as a doctor’s office, and other relics of past life in the Cane River area.

 Melrose Plantation – National Historic Landmark